FaisalUmair/udemy-downloader-gui/README.md

 npm run build
 ```

-The courses will be downloaded in the user's download directory.

 # Note:
-This project is  under development and some features might not work.
-First version will be released soon.
+The courses will be downloaded to the user's Download folder.